saulmoralespa/subscription-payu-latam/readme.txt

 You must go to the Woocommerce settings / finalize purchase / Payu Latam Subscription and change the testing environment

-**Remember to try in the testing environment with the credentials offered by payU latam**
+**Remember to try in the testing environment with the credentials offered by payU latam** [see credentials](http://developers.payulatam.com/es/sdk/sandbox.html "test credentials")

 = What should I take into account for production? =